-- Determining if is language difference or disability. - Bilingual Staff's roles and standards.
+- Determining if is language difference or disability.
+(Handout of Questions #6) - Bilingual Staff's roles and standards.
+(Insert #2)

 - Needs to be a professional for ethical reasons - Everything should be repeated by all parties present - Nothing can be added, omitted or changed for message - Speak directly to the communicators - o Interpreter will speak in first person - Pause frequently and deliver a clear message - Interpreter may need clarification Rephrase & acknowledge everybody - Ask for cultural clarifications - Avoid stereotypes or generalizations but be aware of cultural differences